Al00X/jiggle/packages/jiggle-switch/README.md

 ### The only switch the world needs right now.
 ___

-check out [GitHub](https://github.com/Al00X/jiggle) for more information.
+check out [this GitHub link](https://github.com/Al00X/jiggle) for more information.